hasura/gatsby-gitbook-starter/content/introduction.md

 ---
-title: "Introduction"
+title: "Overview"
-metaTitle: "This is the title tag of this page"
+metaTitle: "What scaling up is all about"
-metaDescription: "This is the meta description"
+metaDescription: "This is a site all about taking your business from some revenue to the next stage.
+Suggestions you can't get anywhere else."
 ---

 Some introduction text.
 Lists out all the headings from h1 to h6.
 Easy to customise.